About our Committee Heading link

 The Chancellor’s Committee on the Status of Lesbian, Gay, Bisexual, Transgender, and Queer People (CCSLGBTQP) is an advisory body dedicated to promoting the academic, professional, cultural and social welfare of the LGBTQIA+ community as well as providing leadership on the history, needs and resources of said population at the University of Illinois at Chicago.
-To do this, the various subcommittees of the CCSLGBTQP focus on a variety of facets of UIC life such as representation, climate, policies, services, and practices that affect LGBTQIA+ faculty, staff and students.
-The CCSLGBTQP makes recommendations to the chancellor addressing these issues as well as developing, initiating and managing programs that further address the comprehensive concerns of the LGBTQIA+ community.
+Comprised of approximately 30 UIC faculty, staff, and students, the CCSLGBTQP makes recommendations to the chancellor addressing these issues as well as developing, initiating and managing programs that further address the comprehensive concerns of the LGBTQIA+ community.
 The CCSLGBTQP is enthusiastic about working collaboratively with diverse communities on campus and building relationships with off-campus LGBTQIA+ community organizations in order to help develop and maintain a supportive environment for all members of the university’s diverse population.

 The Chancellor’s Committee on the Status of LGB Issues was established in 1991 by Chancellor Stukel.
 Within two years, the CCSLGBI proposed that an office be established to focus on LGB issues for students, faculty, and staff.
 Major concerns at that time centered around Climate, Same-Sex Domestic Partnership Benefit Issues, Safe Space, and additional resources and events.
 The inclusion of transgender people, and all queer people and allies, soon followed.
 In 2018, the Committee removed “and Allies” from their name.